Home > Citizenship and Residency > Europe > Portugal > Portugal Citizenship > Portuguese Citizenship By Birth: Everything You Need to Know

-In Portugal, citizenship by birth is possible, and there are several different circumstances in which a child may be granted foreign citizenship.
-A child will be granted Portuguese citizenship if born in Portugal to foreign parents who meet certain residency requirements, or if at least one parent is a Portuguese citizen, regardless of where the child is born.
+A child will be granted Portugal citizenship by birth if born in Portugal to foreign parents who meet certain residency requirements, or if at least one parent is a Portuguese citizen, regardless of where the child is born.
 Children born in Portugal can also automatically acquire citizenship if they would otherwise be stateless.

 In this article, we’ll examine Portuguese citizenship by birth and the processes that must be followed by citizens, residents, and foreigners alike to be granted Portuguese citizenship.
 You’ll also learn more about:

-Does Portugal grant citizenship by birth?
+Does Portugal give citizenship by birth?

 Who can apply for Portuguese citizenship by birth?